 The difference was mainly in the fiber from beans.
 More than double the amount of fiber was consumed by those on the high legumes diet than those on the Healthy American diet.
 The researchers substituted beans for a similar type of food such as pasta or rice.

-As with many of these types of studies, the researchers did not consider the effect of potassium, and also did not study blood pressure or other cardiac markers beyond the three mentioned.
+As with many of these types of studies, the researchers did not consider the effect of potassium.
+They also did not study blood pressure or other cardiac markers beyond the three mentioned.
 It would be likely that those on the high legumes diet had a higher potassium sodium ratio.
 Beans are among the highest ratio food group.
 The type of food they were substituted for in the examples given in the study would not have had as good a ratio.
-In fact they probably would have had a fairly high sodium content.
+In fact, they probably would have had a fairly high sodium content.

-Nonetheless the study has several strengths.
-The high control of the diet and calorie count were very important.
-Weight loss is almost always associated with a lower total cholesterol, LDL and triglyceride level.
-Because of the control of weight this would not explain the changes.
+Nonetheless, the study has several strengths.
+The high control of the diet and calorie count is very important.
+When someone loses weight they almost always reduce their total cholesterol, LDL and triglyceride levels.
+Because weight was unchanged, weight loss would not explain the changes.
 Fiber has been shown in other studies to also have desirable characteristics.
 And they were able to show that the beans did have an effect on total cholesterol and LDL.
-This may be because of the increased fiber, although there are other potential explanations such as an increased potassium sodium ratio.
+This may be because of the increased fiber, although there are other potential explanations, such as an increased potassium sodium ratio.

 For tables with the potassium and sodium content of beans and legumes, click here.
-To find links to tables with potassium and sodium content of other foods, go to the List of Posts tab at the top of the page.
+To find links to tables with potassium and sodium content of other foods, go to the “Links to Food Potassium Tables” tab at the top of the page.